Peter Snow: Life and career

 In July 2016, Snow presented Trainspotting Live – a three part television series about trains and trainspotting on BBC Four.

-In June 2018 Peter presented a five-part series for Channel Four 'Great Train Restorations' which created a so-called Time Train from four refurbished railway carriages.
+In June 2018 Peter presented a five-part series for Channel Four Great Train Restorations which created a so-called Time Train from four refurbished railway carriages.

-In July 2019 Peter presented 'Planespotting Live' for BBC4 with co-presenter Andi Peters.
+In July 2019 Peter presented Planespotting Live for BBC4 with co-presenter Andi Peters.

 Books

 In addition to presenting programmes, Snow has written a number of books besides the ones written with his son, Dan.
 In 1970, he wrote "Leila’s Hijack War" with a journalist colleague, David Phillips, telling the story of the international crisis that was caused by Palestinian guerrillas, including Leila Khaled, who hijacked three airliners and blew them up on a desert airstrip.
 In 1972, he wrote "Hussein", the Biography of King Hussein of Jordan.
 In 2010.
 Snow published "To War with Wellington", the story of the Iron Duke's campaigns from Portugal to Waterloo.
 In 2013, he published "When Britain burned the White House", the story of the 1814 British invasion of Washington.

 In 2015, he published "The Battle of Waterloo Experience" with his son Dan on the occasion of the bicentenary of the Battle of Waterloo in June 1815.
 In 2016, they went on to write "Treasures of British History, The Nation's History told through its 50 Most Important Documents".

 In 2017, Peter and his wife, Ann MacMillan of the Canadian Broadcasting Corporation (CBC), wrote "War Stories, Gripping Tales of Courage, Cunning and Compassion", which was published by John Murray.

 In 2020, Peter and Ann wrote "Treasures of World History, the Story of Civilisation in 50 documents" published by Welbeck.

-In popular culture

-On the show Horrible Histories, a regular sketch in the show, 'HHTV News' featuring Bob Hale, is a character whose personality is similar to that of Peter Snow.
-He is known for his catchphrases 'But not for long!' and 'Or so we thought!' and usually concludes with a summary but then starts talking more.
+In 2022 Peter and Ann wrote - also published by Welbeck - "Kings and Queens, the real lives of the English Monarchs".